 Your local Jobcentre might award the short-term advance payment of your welfare when you make a new claim.
 It is available for people who already had their claim awarded.

 In some cases, credit can get approved early if the Jobcentre adviser feels your new claim is likely.
 Furthermore, it can also occur if you report 'significant changes' in your family or household circumstances.

 Seeing a big increase to your existing benefit rate could trigger a claim for DWP short term advance same day payment.
 It can also occur if a technical issue causes a processing problem for payment on your due date.

 The eligibility criteria to get a short term advance applies only when you have recently made a new claim to get:

 Note: These are 'means tested benefits' administered by the Department for Work and Pensions.
-They are only available for those who are at least 16 years old living in England, Scotland, Wales, or Northern Ireland.
+They are only available for individuals who are at least sixteen (16) years old living in England, Scotland, Wales, or Northern Ireland.

 Be sure to use the correct advance payment number associated with the benefit you are claiming.
 You will need to inform the Jobcentre Plus adviser about your situation, circumstances, and the amount you want to borrow.

 They usually need to have your phone number for 'call back'.
 But you can provide them with an alternate phone number or use the Jobcentre office as a contact point.